gmflau/google-dev-day-workshop/lab1/README.md

 # Lab 1: Create a Cloud Source repo for the workshop sample app

+In this lab, you are going to:
+* Create a Clould Source repo
+* Download and install the lab source files to the repo

 Set the following values:
 ```bash
 git config --global user.email "you@example.com"